Eli Radish Band

-The group signed with Capitol Records in 1969 and released its only album I Didn't Raise My Boy To Be A Soldier which featured updating of World War I and II era type patriotic/anti-war songs.
+The Eli Radish Band was a Cleveland, Ohio-based band active from 1968 to 1973.
+They were closely tied to the development of the outlaw country and alt-country music genres.

-After recording for Capitol Records, then Olympia Records and even with rumors of a live concert recorded for Sun Records, the group got disbanded.
-However, various members still influence the entertainment business today.
+The group signed with Capitol Records in 1969 and released its only album I Didn't Raise My Boy To Be A Soldier, which featured tracks with anti-war messages ironically reminiscent of World War I and II era patriotic music.
+After recording for Capitol Records and Olympia Records, the group eventually disbanded in 1973.

-Career
+Post-Breakup

 Eli Radish's founder and bassist Danny Sheridan continued to compose and produce songs for David Crosby, Scarlet Rivera, actress Amy Madigan and other CD, TV and film projects.
-He helped to launch his then girlfriend Nina Blackwood's MTV career, and Sheridan continues to produce her national radio shows and oversee her SiriusXM career.
+He helped to launch his then girlfriend Nina Blackwood's MTV career.
+Sheridan continued to produce her national radio shows and oversee her SiriusXM career.
 He co-hosted a talk show on 97.1 KLSX in Los Angeles and is a frequent speaker on various songwriter and music industry panels, often performing for charity events including Farm Aid and the Los Angeles Musician's Picnic.
-His own hard rock / blues based Bandaloo Doctors gave ex-wife Bonnie Bramlett’s career a comeback, and Sheridan has performed several acting parts on TV and in film.

 Eli Radish incorporated the drumming skills of Skip Heil from South Euclid, Ohio in its inception, through its recording years and into the final days when members went their separate ways.
 Skip now resides in the wine country of northern California, continuing his songwriting activities.
 Rick "Muskrat" Kennedy plays acoustic solo shows at various resorts.
 Pedal steel player/guitarist Tom "The Foss" Foster tours the U.S. with several groups, and violinist "Little" Eva Karasik, who has recorded on a number of CDs including Jorma Kaukonen's Quah, now performs with the San Francisco Opera.